 My research seeks to understand the practice of democratic innovation in a time of climate crisis and collapse.
-While the focus is often on internal design choices or procedural deliberative quality, I shift the emphasis to the contextual conditions and political dynamics under which such processes take place, or in other words, the "backstage".
+While most research focuses on internal design choices or procedural deliberative quality, I shift the emphasis to the contextual conditions and political dynamics under which such processes take place, or in other words, the "backstage" of climate assemblies.

 I work at the intersection of theoretical and empirical approaches, and much of my thesis draws upon a novel dataset I collected of local climate mini-publics that took place in the United Kingdom between 2019 and 2024.
 This dataset is openly available here.